 How Much Does It Cost to Create an Advanced Website?

-SiteGround will cost you a bit more than Bluehost, but their GoGeek plan comes with premium features such as faster performance, 30 GB web space, staging, and it can easily handle up to 100,000 visitors per month.
+SiteGround will cost you a bit more than Bluehost, but their GoGeek plan comes with premium features such as faster performance, more web storage space, staging capabilities, and it can easily handle up to 100,000 visitors per month.

 When building an advanced website, consider using a premium theme for your website.
 Almost every website builder like WordPress offers paid themes that have extra built-in features, provide priority customer support, and gives your website a more professional look.